tomasbasham/ember-cli-link-tags/README.md

 });
 ```

 This will add the `canonical` and `next` link tags to the head of the document.
-The value of `nextPage` is taken from the controller and appended to the end of the `next` value.
-Of course the key/value paris returned by the function can be whatever you want and application specific.
+The value of `nextPage` is taken from the controller and appended to the end of
+the `next` value.
+Of course the key/value pairs returned by the function can be
+whatever you want and application specific.

 ### POJO

 You may also use a plain JavaScript object to define purely static links.

-##### <a name="object-example"></a>Example:
+##### Object Example

 ```JavaScript
 // app/routes/posts.js